Tatis, Padres have to wait till next year as Dodgers sweep

 But the trio went deep just once in the NLDS.
 The solo shot by Machado in Game 2 was immediately followed by one from Eric Hosmer, who grounded out against Joe Kelly with the bases loaded for the final out in LA’s 6-5 victory.

-”We knew we were short-handed, just not being at full throttle with all of our pitchers” Tingler said. ”But the one thing our guys did, they laid it out there.
-They gave it everything they had.”

-Trevor Rosenthal gave up a pair of two-run hits in the ninth when he became the Padres’ 11th pitcher.
-It was the first time at least 10 pitchers were used in a nine-inning postseason game.
-The 24 players used overall were also a record for a postseason game of any length.
+Trevor Rosenthal, gave up a pair of two-run hits in the ninth when he became the Padres’ 11th pitcher, two more than the previous high.